alex-straw/on-chain-identity/README.md

 On-chain-identity creation and verification.

-This is part of my master's thesis which aims to use ZK-SNARKS to create an 'anonymous' messaging/broadcasting board with only verified identities being allowed to post/message.
+This is part of my master's thesis which aims to use zk-SNARKS to create an 'anonymous' messaging/broadcasting board with only verified identities being allowed to post/message.

 How it works: